katanaml/katana-skipper/README.md

 * RabbitMQ: http://localhost:15672/ (skipper/welcome1)

+### Usage

+This project is under active development, code is updated often.
+You could use Skipper engine to run Web API and communicate with a group of ML microservises implemented under services package.
+At the moment, even communication logic is hardcoded, it will be implemented to be declarative in the next phases of the project.

 ## License

 Licensed under the Apache License, Version 2.0.
-Copyright 2020-2021 Katana ML.
+Copyright 2020-2021 Katana ML, Andrej Baranovskij.
 [Copy of the license](https://github.com/katanaml/katana-pipeline/blob/master/LICENSE).